microsoft/TypeScript/doc/spec.md

 The purpose of overload resolution in a function call is to ensure that at least one signature is applicable, to provide contextual types for the arguments, and to determine the result type of the function call, which could differ between the multiple applicable signatures.
 Overload resolution has no impact on the run-time behavior of a function call.
 Since JavaScript doesn't support function overloading, all that matters at run-time is the name of the function.

-*TODO: Describe use of wildcard function types in overload resolution.
+*TODO: Describe use of [wildcard function types](https://github.com/Microsoft/TypeScript/issues/3970) in overload resolution*.

-*The compile-time processing of a typed function call consists of the following steps:
+The compile-time processing of a typed function call consists of the following steps:

 * First, a list of candidate signatures is constructed from the call signatures in the function type in declaration order.
 For classes and interfaces, inherited signatures are considered to follow explicitly declared signatures in `extends` clause order.
   * A non-generic signature is a candidate when